Quick Answer

 Where to submit.
 Use the competent Cyprus tax registration route after you verify the current portal or process.

 Common blockers.
-Incorrect pathway selection, identity/detail mismatches across documents, and missing follow-up proof requests.
-In the verified GST examples, the chosen pathway changes requirements and capabilities.
+Incorrect pathway selection, identity/detail mismatches across documents, missing follow-up proof requests, and assuming a route before you confirm which obligations apply.

 Checkpoint.
 Keep written confirmation with your registration reference and effective date.